 top of page

-The Dark Side of Culture (4): The Culture of Martyrdom - with special reference to Gaza
+The Dark Side of Culture (4): Martyrdom

-Writer's picture: Jan DehnJan Dehn
+Jan Dehn

 The face of Jesus Christ in agony on his way to martyrdom.
 Catedral basílica de Nuestra Señora del Pilar, Zaragoza, Spain (Source: own photo).

-A martyr is an individual or group of individuals, who lays down his or her life - willingly or unwillingly - at the hands of an enemy for a cause or a belief widely shared by the group to which the martyr belongs.
+Martyrdom requires four pre-conditions to be satisfied.
+There has to be a martyr, a group of people with whom the martyr is associated, a defined enemy, and a live conflict between the martyr's group and the enemy.
+The martyr is the individual, who lays down his or her life - willingly or unwillingly - at the hands of an enemy for a cause or a belief widely shared by the group to which the martyr belongs.

 –––––